 “I don’t let myself think about Mia’s future.
 It’s too hard.
 But, what I do wish for, is that Mia would smile more.
 She deserves to be happy.
 For the first time, I believe that she will be and that’s because of bibic.”

 Who we are

-We exist to help families and their children age 6 months to 25 years with conditions affecting their development, social, communication and learning abilities; we passionately believe that every child deserves to reach their potential.
+We exist to help families, their children and young adults with conditions affecting their development, social, sensory, motor, communication and learning abilities; we passionately believe that every child and young adult deserves to reach their potential.